This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 - 12 oz Cauliflower Rice

-- 2 tsp Chicken Bouillon, low-sodium
+- 2 tsp Chicken Better than Bouillon, low-sodium

 - 1/2 tsp 24 Herbs Sprinkle Seasoning (Salt-free)